Puget Sound Fact Book

 The Puget Sound Fact Book is a reference guide to policy-relevant information about Puget Sound and its recovery.
-It was prepared for the Encyclopedia of Puget Sound with funding support from the Environmental Protection Agency and the Puget Sound Partnership.
+It was first prepared for the Encyclopedia of Puget Sound in 2015 with funding support from the Environmental Protection Agency and the Puget Sound Partnership.

 The Puget Sound ecosystem is shaped by its physical environment.
 This article looks at Puget Sound's geologic history as well as dynamic factors such as the flow of its rivers and currents.